 - Regular access to high-speed internet and a teaching device such as a laptop or tablet.

-If you’re not a native English speaker or if English isn’t your strong suit, there are also options to teach other languages online on platforms like iTalki or Teachable.
 With these learning platforms, you can teach any language you’re fluent in.
 You make your own lessons, set your own rates, and attract your own clients on the websites.

 How Do I Get Started?